fygar256/general-assembler-axx/README.md

 The prefix operator `#` takes the value of the symbol that follows it.

 The prefix operator `@` returns the number of bits in the value that follows.
-We call this the snake-shaped Marmatta operator.
+We call this HebiMarmatta operator.

 The binary operator `'`, for example `a'24`, will sign extend (Sign EXtend) the 24th bit of a as the sign bit.
 We call this the SEX operator.